rmcsharry/metabase-deploy/guide.md

 5. It should be possible to create a direct database ssh tunnel and copy the data that way and thus avoid needing to do backup/restores.
 That would need to be investigated.
 Some info is [here](http://stackoverflow.com/questions/21575582/ssh-tunneling-from-heroku) - that question actually inspired this solution, so it's a useful reference to read (including the comments).

-Note that doing these steps will improve the security and robustness of the solution, separates concerns to where they belong and would simply the worker script.
+Note that doing these steps will improve the security and robustness of the solution, separates concerns to where they belong and would simplify the worker script.

 # Problems & solutions